mm201/pkmn-classic-framework/README.md

 ##Credits
-* [Project Pokémon](http://projectpokemon.org/) for most of the original fake GTS reverse engineering efforts and for many ID number tables, including trendy phrases
+* [Project Pokémon](http://projectpokemon.org/) for most of the original fake GTS reverse engineering work, file format and data structure descriptions, and many ID number tables, including items and trendy phrases.
 * [Pipian](http://www.pipian.net/ierukana/) for more reverse engineering help, including the Battle Tower and Wi-fi Plaza.
-* [Nagato](https://github.com/polaris-), for help reverse engineering the Game Sync protocol
+* [Nagato](https://github.com/polaris-), for help reverse engineering the Game Sync protocol.
-* Nagato and other contributors to the [AltWFC](https://github.com/polaris-/dwc_network_server_emulator) project, which I depend on
+* Nagato and other contributors to the [AltWFC](https://github.com/polaris-/dwc_network_server_emulator) project, which this project depends on for basic Nintendo WiFi fuctionality.
-* [Veekun](http://veekun.com/) for his Pokédex and large sprites
+* [Veekun](http://veekun.com/) for his Pokédex and large sprites.
 * [Bulbapedia](http://bulbapedia.bulbagarden.net/wiki/Main_Page) for most item
-sprites and Generation 3 item/text conversion tables
+sprites and Generation 3 item/text conversion tables.
-* [kaphotics](https://twitter.com/kaphotics) for the Pokémon mini sprite rips from ORAS
+* [kaphotics](https://twitter.com/kaphotics) for the Pokémon mini sprite rips from ORAS.